niceoneallround/crypto-utils/README.md

 ## The package provides the following utilities

+###A command line tool

-A command line tool to produce the final encoded format from a set of inputs
+The command produces generates an encoded format from a set of inputs and displays it to stdout
 * cl-encode.js

 An example of using the command line to encode some information and display to stdout